 UltraDefrag is an open source disk defragmenter for Windows.
 It eliminates the file fragmentation problem speeding up the computers which need less mechanical work to read continuous data from disks.
 UltraDefrag can fix almost everything including files which are usually locked - it launches inside of the Windows boot process when most of the files are still not in use.

 UltraDefrag can defragment both FAT and NTFS disks with just a couple of restrictions:

 However, the program tries to optimize those files placing their fragments close to each other behind the first one.

 UltraDefrag can be used on Windows XP, Windows Server 2003, Windows Vista, Windows Server 2008, Windows 7 and Windows 8.
 Elder versions of the program (prior to v7) can be used on Windows NT 4.0 and Windows 2000 as well, with some limitations.
 Additionally UltraDefrag for Linux exists which is an independent port of the program based on NTFS-3G capabilities.

 First of all the program analyzes the disk gathering complete information about files and free space gaps.

 Then, depending on the selected action, the program either defragments the disk or performs its optimization.

 Defragmentation eliminates little fragments joining them together.

 Full optimization moves all small files and fragments to the end of the disk to release some space in the beginning.
-Then it moves them back, sorted by a user defined criteria, to speed up access to groups of small files.
+Then it moves them back, sorted by user defined criteria, to speed up access to groups of small files.
 By default files are sorted by path in ascending order.
 Additionally FAT directories and NTFS master file tables get fixed up as mentioned above.

 Quick optimization is the same but it skips already sorted out files.